BennyEisner/test-results/memory-bank/progress.md

 ## What Works

+- **GitHub OAuth2 Authentication**: The end-to-end authentication flow with GitHub is now fully functional.
+A series of complex issues, including session management conflicts, provider name extraction errors, and incorrect credential usage, have been diagnosed and resolved.
 - **API Key Management**: Users can create, list, and delete API keys through the `UserProfile` component, which is essential for integrating with CI/CD pipelines and other external tools.
 - **Protected Routes**: The `ProtectedRoute` component effectively guards protected routes, ensuring that only authenticated users can access them.
 - **Routing**: The routing logic has been improved to handle authentication state changes correctly.
 Unauthenticated users are now redirected to a dedicated `/login` route, while authenticated users are redirected to the dashboard.